cleverwise/cya/README.md

 shell> **cya keep name BACKUP_NAME archive**

 This command *IS script safe* as a unix timestamp will be added to make unique filenames.
 Also note this option will remove the backup profile directory and backup will *NOT* appear in the back up list.

+### Backing User Data

+Version 2.0 introduced the ability to backup user data along with system files.
+This is done using the mydata command and uses profiles set in the **cya.conf** file.

+You set MYDATA underscore profile name (case sensitive and unique) then between quotes the source directory (what to backup) space then destination directory (where to backup).  **Both source and destination directories should end with a trailing slash.**

+Example:

+Let's say we want to backup /home/john/ to /mnt/wd-passport/john/ with a profile name of johnfiles

+MYDATA_johnfiles="/home/john/ /mnt/wd-password/john/"

+Now to actually backup /home/john/ you need to enter johnfiles (the profile name, which is case sensitive) with the cya mydata command:

+shell> cya mydata johnfiles

+This will cause CYA to backup the /home/john/ directory.
+If you run the command again CYA will update the destination directory.
+So you simply issue the same command when a backup update is desired.

+You may also use the same source directory for multiple backup destinations.
+This is useful if you want to backup a directory to multiple drives.
+Also you may backup to any directory (drive) that is mounted so internal drives, external USB (hdd, ssd, flash), NAS, cloud, etc are all acceptable.
+If desired you may even crontab, anacron, or systemd backup(s) to always connected destinations.

+To specify additional backups simply add more entries with one per line.  **Do remember to use unique profile names!**

+Examples:

+MYDATA_johnwd="/home/john/ /mnt/wd-password/john/"
+MYDATA_johnnas="/home/john/ /nas/john/"
+MYDATA_maryfiles="/home/mary/ /mnt/wd-password/mary/"

 ###	Recovery